Cave Dwellings in Matera

 Seeing whitewashed, beehive-shaped trulli is a sure sign that you've made it to Italy's deep south.
 In this hot, sun-bleached region, you'll find these loveable Hobbit-like houses tucked between the olive groves and the emerald sea.
 They are distinctive because of their dry (mortar-less) limestone walls and conical roofs.
 The oldest trulli date to the 14th century, though many were built in the 19th century as rural shelters and storage rooms.

 The cute-as-a-button town of Alberobello is trulli heartland, and many have been given 21st-century makeovers and converted into charming guesthouses.
 A great starting point is Trully Holiday, with everything from hideaways for two to family-sized suites with private gardens.
-Or opt for five-star Le Alcove, with rustic-chic, antique-slung interiors full of romantic nooks.
+Or opt for the five-star Le Alcove, with rustic-chic, antique-slung interiors full of romantic nooks.

 Igloos in South Tyrol

 You don't have to venture to Arctic Scandinavia to get the full-on igloo experience—Italy can do cold, too.
 In Maso Corto, the highest village in the Val Senales valley in South Tyrol, the views of the Hochjochferner glacier on the border to Austria are nothing short of extraordinary.
 The backdrop in the Ötztal Alps is a pure winter wonderland, and never more so than at Rifugio Bella Vista, perched at a cool 9,300 feet above sea level.

-Book well in advance to snag one of the three igloos that are built from scratch as soon as the flakes start to fall in December.
-What could be more romantic than sipping mulled wine surrounded by the ethereal glow of blue ice, steaming in Europe’s highest sauna, and snuggling down in sheepskins for the night?
-When you wake up in the morning, it will be to the first touch of sun on the mountaintops.
+Book well in advance to snag one of the three igloos built from scratch as soon as the flakes fall in December.
+What could be more romantic than sipping mulled wine surrounded by the ethereal glow of blue ice, steaming in Europe's highest sauna, and snuggling down in sheepskins for the night?
+When you wake up in the morning, it will be the first touch of sun on the mountaintops.

 Shepherd Huts in Sardinia